Allocate and monitor work activities

 Scope Knowledge

-Causes of poor performance
+Causes of poor work performance:

 • external factors